FAQs about careers in the allied health professions

 This page has some frequently asked questions about careers in the allied health professions.

-- How do I train to be an allied health professional?
+How do I train to be an AHP?

 For more information about the profession and the training, explore the career that interests you: